mbasugit/Imputation/README.md

 # TEEBoT
+Pipeline for tissue-specific gene expression prediction from the whole blood transcriptome.
+For each tissue a linear model is build using GTEx data.

+Data download
+Data is downloaded from

 Folder : code : Includes all the code

 Folder : input : Include all the input files neede to run the codes